askrella/whatsapp-chatgpt/README.md

 This WhatsApp bot uses OpenAI's GPT and DALL-E 2 to respond to user inputs.

-You can talk to the bot in voice messages, it will transcribe and respond. :robot:
+You can talk to the bot in voice messages, the bot will transcribe and respond. :robot:

 <p align="center">
 <img width="904" alt="Whatsapp ChatGPT" src="https://user-images.githubusercontent.com/6507938/220681521-17a12a41-44df-4d51-b491-f6a83871fc9e.png">